 Entries by Red River Farm Network

-Dry bean trading activity is very limited with very good demand according to USDA’s Weekly Market News.
-North Dakota and Minnesota grower prices for pinto beans are at $32 to $35 per cwt.
-Black beans remain steady at $23 to $26 per cwt and navy beans are at $28 to $30 per cwt.
-Kidney […]
+Dry bean trading activity is steady with very good demand, according to USDA’s Weekly Market News.
+Contract product is moving steady.
+North Dakota and Minnesota grower prices for pinto beans are $38 to $40 per cwt.
+Black beans remain steady at $25 to $27 per cwt and navy beans are at $30 to $35 per […]

 Northarvest Bean Grower – Our Mission: